-Rob is a Senior Advisor on the Frazier Life Sciences team with over 25 years of experience as a physician, entrepreneur, and immuno-oncology expert.
+Rob is a Venture Partner on the Frazier Life Sciences team with over 25 years of experience as a physician, scientist, and entrepreneur.

 University of California, Los Angeles (M.D.)